-Despite their versatility, smart speakers don’t require a huge amount of bandwidth in order to operate properly.
-Typically streaming music and making enquiries via your virtual assistant will require speeds of around 2Mbps.
+However, despite their versatility, smart speakers don’t require a huge amount of bandwidth in order to operate properly.
+Typically, streaming music and making enquiries via your virtual assistant will require speeds of around 2Mbps.

-However, when you start using your virtual assistant to control other home functions you will need a little more bandwidth.
+This increases slightly when you start using your virtual assistant to control other home functions.
 For every ten smart home items that you connect to Wi-Fi and control with your smart speaker, you’ll need to add about 5Mbps to your broadband package, and if these are video-capable smart home devices, look to add about 10Mbps.

 That shiny new MacBook is only as fast as your best broadband speeds.
 For everyday online activities such as email, sharing pictures, browsing social media, and even watching Netflix and playing games, a minimum download speed of 8Mbps should be enough for regular use.